 Why: Multiple versions give you more options to succeed in each auction.

 - Pick the right metrics to understand how your ads are performing.

 Why: Many ad formats are about driving more impressions, clicks and conversions.
 It’s not just about an ad’s click-through rate.

 - Focus your testing efforts on high-value campaigns.

 Why: Prioritising your testing efforts on the places that matter most will help you see the biggest improvements from testing.

-- Optimise your ad rotation to prefer the best performing ads
+- Optimise your ad rotation to prioritise the best performing ads.

 Why: Ads optimised to drive clicks can improve your competitiveness in auctions.